OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ## Major steps for including a contextual tab in an add-in

-The following are the major steps for including a custom contextual tab in an add-in:
+The following are the major steps for including a custom contextual tab in an add-in.

 1. Configure the add-in to use a shared runtime.
 1. Define the tab and the groups and controls that appear on it.